SiddharthOza00/Turtle-Crossing-game/README.md

 But if you get hit by a car it's Game Over and you progess resets.
 You have to run the program again to play the game again.

+I have attached the Screenshots of the game in the ScreenShot folder.

 #Requirements to Run the code
 1)You need python 3.9 or above interpreter.